-These Rules will be applied to accomplish the above-stated purposes.
-These Rules' jurisdictional framework derives principally from KCC chapter 20.22.
-These Rules shall be interpreted consistently with relevant code provisions.
-Examiners also are guided, where appropriate, by provisions and interpretations of the Washington Administrative Procedure Act (chapter 34.05 RCW), the Rules of Civil Procedure (CR), and the Rules of Evidence (ER) applicable in Washington's superior courts.
+These Rules ((will be)) are applied to accomplish the above-stated purposes.
+Their((se Rules')) jurisdictional framework derives principally from KCC chapter 20.22.
+They are ((These Rules shall be)) interpreted consistently with relevant code provisions.
+Examiners also are guided, where appropriate,)) may be guided by provisions and interpretations of the Washington Administrative Procedure Act (chapter 34.05 RCW), the Rules of Civil Procedure (((CR))), and the Rules of Evidence (((ER) applicable in Washington's superior courts)).
 If two Rules appear to conflict, or when the need for interpretation arises, the more specific statement governs, and headings may be considered in determining a Rule's applicability.